 - Soda/sugary drinks

 - Margarine and lard

 Food isn’t the only edible that can aid in relieving inflammation.
 Try these herbs the next time inflammation symptoms arise:

 - Harpagophytum procumbens (devil’s claw, wood spider, grapple plant)

 - Hyssop (normally consumed with other herbs like licorice)

 Let Zock Family Chiropractic Help!

 As chiropractic care becomes more and more popular, why not try this preventive measure out for yourself?
 Chiropractic care is focused on allowing our spine and nerves to work to their potential.
 This results in not only allowing our organs to function but for them to function to their best ability.
 Furthermore, along with helping the optimal functioning of our organs, realigning the spine may also help with increasing our immune system effectiveness and our hormone functions.
-Contact us today to schedule an introductory chiropractic session.
+Make an appointment today to schedule an introductory chiropractic session.
 We can discuss your pains and needs as part of my initial chiropractic workup for you as a new patient to our practice!